-- (a) Equip the degreaser with a cover; - (b) Equip the degreaser with a facility for draining cleaned parts; - (c) Close the degreaser cover whenever parts are not being handled in the degreaser; - (d) Drain cleaned parts for at least fifteen (15) seconds or until dripping ceases; - (e) Provide a permanent, conspicuous label that lists the operating requirements in subdivisions (3), (4), (6), and (7); - (f) Store waste solvent only in closed containers; - (g) Prohibit the disposal or transfer of waste solvent in such a manner that could allow greater than twenty percent (20%) of the waste solvent (by weight) to evaporate into the atmosphere.
+- (a) Equip the degreaser with a cover. - (b) Equip the degreaser with a device for draining cleaned parts. - (c) Close the degreaser cover whenever parts are not being handled in the degreaser. - (d) Drain cleaned parts for at least fifteen (15) seconds or until dripping ceases. - (e) Provide a permanent, conspicuous label that lists the operating requirements in (c), (d), (f), and (g) of this condition. - (f) Store waste solvent only in closed containers. - (g) Prohibit the disposal or transfer of waste solvent in such a manner that could allow greater than twenty percent (20%) of the waste solvent (by weight) to evaporate into the atmosphere.

-D.1.3 Material Requirements for Cold Cleaner Degreasers [326 IAC 8-3-8]
+D.6.2 Material Requirements for Cold Cleaner Degreasers [326 IAC 8-3-8]

-Pursuant to 326 IAC 8-3-8 (Material Requirements for Cold Cleaner Degreasers), the Permittee shall not operate a cold cleaning degreaser with a solvent that has a VOC composite partial vapor pressure that exceeds one (1) millimeter of mercury (nineteen-thousandths (0.019) pound per square inch) measured at twenty (20) degrees Celsius (sixty-eight (68) degrees Fahrenheit).
+Pursuant to 326 IAC 8-3-8 (Material Requirements for Cold Cleaner Degreasers), on and after January 1, 2015, the Permittee shall not operate a cold cleaner degreaser with a solvent that has a VOC composite partial vapor pressure than exceeds one (1) millimeter of mercury (nineteen-thousandths (0.019) pound per square inch) measured at twenty (20) degrees Celsius (sixty-eight (68) degrees Fahrenheit).